 Most Trades On The Nyse Are Executed

-Nov 25, 2025 · 10 min read
+10 min read

 The Architecture of the NYSE Trading Floor

 The NYSE trading floor, often depicted in movies and news reports, is more than just a symbolic space.
-It's a carefully designed environment where human interaction and advanced technology converge to facilitate the buying and selling of securities.
+It's a carefully designed environment where human interaction and advanced technology converge to allow the buying and selling of securities.
 While electronic trading has become increasingly dominant, the floor still plays a significant role in price discovery and order execution.

 • Designated Market Makers (DMMs): Formerly known as specialists, DMMs are key players on the NYSE trading floor.
 Each DMM is assigned a specific set of stocks and is responsible for maintaining a fair and orderly market in those securities.
 Their primary functions include: